scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - Intro: remove duplicated motivation and component description and add a reference to the same text in -controlplane
 - CLarify that initial AS certificates may have a longer validity to allow enough time for deployment
 - Security considerations: move and reword section "Dependency on Certificates" to new section "Deployment Considerations"
+- Security considerations: new section on TRC Distribution
 - Remove informative reference to I-D.dekater-panrg-scion-overview and to Anapaya's ISD assignments, since they are taken over by SCION Association in 2026

 ## draft-dekater-scion-pki-10
 {:numbered="false"}